jcurl/RJCP.DLL.SerialPortStream/README.md

   resulting in "lost" data.
 I take some care when decoding bytes to characters to ensure a seamless and accurate transition between bytes and characters.
 * `Write()` gives the data to the serial port.
-If the operation is asynchronous, the callback results in the number of bytes that were actually transferred to the driver.
+If the operation is asynchronous, the call back results in the number of bytes that were actually transferred to the driver.
 You need to check yourself if this is valid or not.
 In the synchronous case, the data is simply thrown away.
 The `SerialPortStream` method simply copies data to a local buffer and uses asynchronous writes in a